 Along with kids comes lots of stuff, right?
 Although I like them to carry some of their own belongings as they get older, it doesn’t always work out.
 I remember one family vacation, my son was excited to carry his new sand toys, but after 50 feet he was done.
 So I scooped up the toys and hooked them to a carabiner I had hanging off my bag…and voila!
 It’s great to be able to hook their hats, jackets, or anything else they might lose or drop eventually.

 6. Fitted Sheet

 If you are going to be using a crib provided by the hotel than a fitted sheet is definitely a must.
-For all the family vacations we have took, it’s unfortunately been hit or miss for hotels providing us appropriate infant bedding.
-Usually they give you a standard flat sheet to try to wrap around the crib mattress.
+For all the family vacations we have taken, it’s unfortunately been hit or miss for hotels providing us appropriate infant bedding.
+Usually, they give you a standard flat sheet to try to wrap around the crib mattress.
 The first time the sheet came untucked and covered my baby, I was like “this is not safe”.
 You will want to get a sheet that fits a mini crib or pack n play; which are all similar sizes around 24″ x 38″.
 In addition, having a sheet with the smell and texture that your child is used to can help them sleep better when away on a family vacation.

 8. Collapsible Cup